Isabella Twysden: Life

 She was born in 1605 and her mother was Elizabeth Blount.
 Her father was Sir Nicholas Saunders of Nonsuch who had been knighted in 1603.
 She was the youngest of his three daughters.
 They lived at Ewell in Surrey.
-Her father had been imprisoned as a Catholic but he had transferred to the Church of England and became a member of parliament.
+Her father had been imprisoned as a Catholic but he had converted to the Church of England and became a member of parliament.
 Her mother remained and was known to be still a Catholic.
-After the Gunpowder plot was discovered in 1605 her father sat on a committee to advise on ways of stopping further Catholic plots.
+After the Gunpowder Plot was discovered in 1605, Nicholas Saunders sat on a committee to advise on ways of stopping further Catholic plots.

 In 1633 she took a job as a Lady in Waiting to Anne Twysden who is known as a writer.
 She had houses in East Peckham and in London.
 Her son was Sir Roger Twysden.
-In 1635 she married Sir Roger Twysden who was about seven years older than her.
+In 1635, Isabella married Sir Roger Twysden who was about seven years older than her.

 Her husband was to be punished for his outspoken opinions.
 He was imprisoned and his estates were sequestered and allegedly mismanaged.
 His cousin was Heneage Finch, the Solicitor General, but he still spent a long time away despite Isabella's efforts.

 She began her extant diary in January 1645.